le0kar0ub1/BlueSeed/doc/project.md

 The system calls are interfaced with the host machine, there is no self emulator interface.
 Software interrupts are interfaced only for x86, x64 and ARM host machine.
+Their are Generating during the build for the particular host machine.

 BlueSeed handle only the [ELF](https://refspecs.linuxbase.org/elf/elf.pdf) binary format.